IARC Monographs

 WHO IARC Quantifies 4.5 Million Avoidable Cancer Deaths Worldwide in 2022

-A new WHO IARC study identifies that nearly half of global cancer deaths in 2022 were avoidable through primary prevention of risk factors like tobacco, alcohol, and UV exposure.
-This evidence base is expected to drive more aggressive national health policies and "best buy" interventions, increasing regulatory pressure on consumer product sectors and occupational safety standards.
+A new WHO IARC study identifies that nearly half of global cancer deaths in 2022 were avoidable through primary prevention of risk factors including tobacco, alcohol, and UV exposure.
+This evidence base will likely catalyze more aggressive national health policies and interventions, increasing regulatory pressure on consumer product sectors and occupational safety standards.

 iarc.who.intGlobalGlobal